 Most days I think I'm just about the luckiest guy I know.

-I use Apple laptops for day-to-day work—teaching, emailing, blogging, web development.
-My current machine is a Macbook Air 13", with maxed-out RAM and SSD.
+I use Apple laptops for day-to-day work—teaching, emailing, coding, blogging, and web development.
+My current machine is a four-year-old Macbook Air 13", with maxed-out RAM and SSD.
 It's pretty sweet, and I'm happy to have more battery life over screen resolution.
-And seriously, can they make these things any thinner or lighter?
-I don't think so.
+I'll be upgrading that machine soon once Apple makes a laptop that I like.
+I also use a Dell XPS 13 running Ubuntu Linux for a number of other projects.

 I have a couple of Western Digital My Passport 1TB external drives that I use for backing up the Air; one is a Time Machine backup, and one is a bootable backup made with Carbon Copy Cloner.
 I also use Backblaze to keep an off-site copy of my home folder.
 Additionally, because I have a lot of music and photo data, I keep a couple of mirrored 1- and 2-Terabyte external drives with long-term archives of old stuff that I don't necessarily need to have daily access to.